Government change delays implementation of digital invoice and record keeping phased launch

 Denmark was to require digital record keeping for businesses from 1 January 2024.
 This includes using only certified accounting software and ERS.
 This is similar to the UK Making Tax Digital plan, seeking to ensure the entire order to reporting path is digitised and manual processes are expunged.

 There will be a threshold for the new obligations of turnover above DKK 300,000, approximately €40,300, in the last two calendar years.
-But all companies will be required to submit annual the to Erhvervsstyrelsen (Danish Business Authority).
+But all companies will be required to submit the annual the Erhvervsstyrelsen (Danish Business Authority).
 The Authority will be providing further technical requirements and a new implementation date in 2023.
 Any publisher of accounting, invoicing and similar systems will be expected to register with the Authority in 2023.

-Phased implementation 2024 to 2025
+Phased implementation 2024 to 2026

 There will be a phased implementation of the new reporting requirements.
 The old schedule was: